expyriment/dataintegrityfingerprint-python/joss_paper/paper.md

 In recent years, sharing scientific datasets has become good research practice [@Wilkinson] and the concept of _Open Data_ has been incorporated into international policies [@EU].
-The practice to make scientific data from journal publication publicly available calls for a reliably procedure to link data and the corresponding publication unmistakenly and indefinitely.
-Data sharing relies nowadays typically on third-party storage providers [e.g. GitHub, Dryad, Open Science Framework; @Tan] or other services [e.g. Digital Object Identifier; @Liu] that need to be maintained [@Lin].
-This reliability of data linkage is however highly depended on the existence of the mostly commerical services and therefore fragile and inappropriate for a persistent open data practice.
+Making the scientific data that corresponds to a published journal article publicly available calls for a reliable procedure to unmistakenly and indefinitely link the data to the article.
+Currently, this is typically implemented through storage [e.g. GitHub, Dryad, Open Science Framework; @Tan] and identification/linking providers [e.g. Digital Object Identifier; @Liu] that need to be constantly maintained [@Lin].
+This dependency on the availability of such (mostly commerical) third-party services, however, is fragile and inappropriate for a persistent and sustainable Open Data practice.

-The DIF provides a simple solution to this problem without relying on a third party by extending the concept of file verification to multi-file datasets (see also \autoref{fig:Fig1}):
+The DIF provides a simple alternative solution that does not rely on a third party by extending the concept of file verification to multi-file datasets (see also \autoref{fig:Fig1}):